 Hatfield School in Top 50: The Hatfield School is among the top 50 Public Affairs graduate programs, according to 2012 U.S. News and World Report rankings.
 Rankings are based on a survey of more than 250 programs nationwide that collects responses from peer institutions.
 Statistical indicators that assess the quality of professors, research, and students are also used.
 You can read more about the rankings and the methodology used by clicking here.

 The Division of Public Administration has adopted statements of vision, mission, and values and beliefs.
 These guide all of our work in teaching and learning, research and scholarship, community engagement, and public service.

 Our faculty bring a diverse array of backgrounds, professional education, hands-on experience, and personal interests.
 We are particularly excited to welcome three new faculty in the Fall of 2012!
 Explore more about our core faculty, adjunct faculty, and emeritus faculty.

 The Division has established an Advisory Council to provide insights and feedback on our work, programs, and strategic directions.
 The Council is composed of a representative group of stakeholders including alumni, employers, adjunct faculty, and others interested in the programs and activities of the Division.

-The MPA and MPA:HA Programs are accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).
+The MPA and MPA:HA Programs are accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
 Read the NASPAA 2005 Self-Study Report may be here.
 The MPA, MPA:HA and EMPA programs will undergo review by NASPAA in 2012-2013 for reaccreditation.
 To learn more about the NASPAA accreditation process, visit their website.